graalvm/taming-build-time-initialization/README.md

 #### Read a property from a host machine but use it in production.
    (INet address)

-### Host machine data leakage
+### Host Machine Data Leakage

 Storing paths in static fields of classes initialized at build time can leak information about the machine used to build the image.
 A prime example of this is storing `System.getProperty("user.home")` in a static field.
+However, contents of any file or directory structure that is saved into the image heap can fall into this category.

 ### Correctness: